Parmin/training/agendas/MongoDB_AdvancedDataModeling_Training_Agenda.md

 ### Exercise: Application Requirements

-Students will work in groups.
-Each group will focus on a different type of application.
+* Students will work in groups, with each group focusing on a different type of application.
 The specific applications selected for this training depend on the teams being trained.
   * Review high-level application requirements
   * Translate requirements to low-level design considerations
 * Share and discuss results

 ### Common Schema Design Patterns